 The below picture really highlights just how easy the prep work is for this recipe.

-STEP 1) Prepare baking tray and lay out salmon fillets.
+- Prepare a baking tray and lay out salmon fillets.

 Once you have prepared the sundried tomato salmon it is just a case of cooking it.
 Figuring out how to determine whether a fillet is fully cooked or not is the hardest part of cooking salmon.